Lightning-AI/lightning-Habana/docs/source/advanced.rst

 The implementation is similar to Capture and Replay in training.

 #.
 Create a HPUGraph instance.
 #.
-Create placeholders for input, target and predicitons.
+Create placeholders for input, target and predictions.
 #.
 Capture graph by wrapping the required portion of test / validation step in HPUGraph ContextManager in first pass.
 #.
 Finally replay the graph for remaining iterations.